Helping you say goodbye

 A few words about civil funerals and celebrants…

 There is nothing that you ‘have to’ include in a civil funeral service and the ceremony is created using whatever feels right for you.
-This might include a tribute, music, readings and other symbolic acts of remembrance.
-It is your choice whether to include prayers and hymns.
+This might include a tribute, music, readings, poems and other symbolic acts of remembrance.

 You can have a civil funeral ceremony for either a cremation or a burial.